yieldjessyield/components-actions-and-stores-lab-web-0916/README.md

 }
 ```

-Now, the only thing our new component will need to do is handle the output of our `li` with the appropriate information inside.
-As we mentioned before - is our *`band_index_component.js`* going to be a class based or function component?
-It's going to be a function component because it doesn't manipulate our application's `state`.
+Now, the only thing our new component will need to do is handle the output of our `li`with the appropriate information inside.
+As we mentioned before, we need to ask ourselves: is our *`band_index_component.js`* going to be a class based or functional component?
+It's going to be a functional component because it doesn't manipulate our application's `state`.
 With this in mind let's create our new component and use `export default` to export the function.

 *`band_index_component.js`*